jamesrwilliams/personal-site/src/posts/2021/2020-10-28-building-a-react-component-live-editor.md

 ## Mainspring

 This little side project I started back in September 2020 was to make all these marketing banners I write editable.
 Not just by myself or other members of my dev team, but by anyone at the company through a web app.
 Instead of the usual request tickets being required to do the simplest change or update, now anyone at the company to generate branded templates,  relationship managers wanting to see what options are available too them, and the team configuring these into our product can make any necessary changes on the fly, no need for us to get involved.

+Think of this as a sort of Storybook where we can both view examples of deliverables and also change their content.
+It just so happens we use the output of this directly in our product.

 ### Change of process